0xBcamp/Security-Reviews/sierra-charlie-security-review/Readme.md

 This report has been prepared for Bcamp Team Charlie - BcTC to discover issues and vulnerabilities in the source code of the Team Charlie project as well as any contract dependencies that were not part of an officially recognized library.
 A good examination has been performed, utilizing Manual Review.

-#### The auditing process pays special attention to the following considerations:

-- Testing the smart contracts against both common and uncommon attack vectors.
-- Assessing the codebase to ensure compliance with current best practices and industry standards.
-- Ensuring contract logic meets the specifications and intentions of the client.
-- Cross referencing contract structure and implementation against similar smart contracts produced by industryleaders.
-- Thorough line-by-line manual review of the entire codebase by industry experts.

-#### The security assessment resulted in findings that ranged from critical to informational.
-We recommend addressing these findings to ensure a high level of security standards and industry practices.
-We suggest recommendations that could better serve the project from the security perspective:

-- Testing the smart contracts against both common and uncommon attack vectors;
-- Enhance general coding practices for better structures of source codes;
-- Add enough unit tests to cover the possible use cases;
-- Provide more comments per each function for readability, especially contracts that are verified in public;
-- Provide more transparency on privileged activities once the protocol is live.

 ## UnderFlow/OverFlow Bug- Minor

 ### Implementation Contract: VaultImplementationV1.sol